Web Analytics

 Over the last 50 years, America has witnessed the cultural devastation of femininity and motherhood.
 When women fall, an entire way of life and civilization itself are not far behind.
 In order to reverse this state of affairs, a profound change in attitudes and prevailing mores is necessary.
 It’s not a question of returning to a former time, such as the 1950’s or the Victorian era, but of returning, as Richard Weaver put it, to the center of things, to the essence of who we are.

 Attitudes are not all.
 We need ultimately to reverse existing laws and practices.
-First and foremost, we must restore customary economic discrimination in favor of men.
-America’s businesses and institutions must be free once again to favor men over women in hiring.
+First and foremost, we should restore customary economic discrimination in favor of men.
+America’s businesses and institutions should be free once again to favor men over women in hiring.
 If they are not, family life will never return to a reasonable state of health; the happiness of women and children will continue to decline; and men will fail to flourish and prosper.

 It will take many years to recover the sensibility that sanctions a form of discrimination that was once common.
 It’s important to begin laying the groundwork.
 The essential foundation of change is a renewed understanding of ideas and practices that were once so basic and unspoken we did not feel the need to make them explicit or to defend them.
 Let’s begin this task together by clarifying the issue.